Retail EDI Glossary

 Standard Carrier Alpha Code (SCAC)

-A unique two-to-four-letter code used in the United States to identify transportation companies that are assigned by the NMFTA (National Motor Freight Traffic Association).
+A unique two-to-four-letter code used in the United States to identify transportation companies.
+Assigned by the NMFTA (National Motor Freight Traffic Association).

 Statement of Work (SOW)

 A document routinely employed in the field of project management.
-It defines specific activities, deliverables and timelines for a vendor providing services to the client.
+It defines specific activities, deliverables and timelines for a vendor providing services to a client.

 Amazon has begun to use “delivery lockers” in various markets.
-They have quietly installed large metal cabinets—or Amazon Lockers—in grocery, convenience and drugstore outlets that function like virtual doormen, accepting packages for customers for a later pickup.
+They have quietly installed large metal cabinets—Amazon Lockers—in grocery, convenience and drugstore outlets that function like virtual doormen, accepting packages for customers for a later pickup.
 Customers gets a code to open the locker.

-The groupings of stores with like selling patterns or consumers.
+The groupings of stores with similar selling patterns or consumers.

 Storefront

-The entrance to the store which is typically viewed as a prized space because all customer traffic passes this location and often includes customer returns, check lanes, information board/directory, etc.
+The entrance to the store which is typically viewed as a prized space because all customer traffic passes this location.
+Often includes customer returns, check lanes, information board/directory, etc.

 Store location rationalization